siscia/ComputerEthicsPresentation/PITCHME.md

 # The old days

-No much interest in technologies
+No much interest in technologies.

-Considered just a game
+Considered just a game.

 #HSLIDE